Coast to Coast (British TV programme): South East

 The South East edition of Coast to Coast was produced and broadcast originally from a small studio in Dover previously used by Southern Television and, by October 1982, from the purpose-built TVS Television Centre in Maidstone – a district newsroom was located in Brighton to cover East Sussex.

 An ultra-local opt-out for viewers in Brighton and the surrounding areas was later developed, produced from the Brighton newsroom, but broadcast from a small continuity studio in Maidstone.

 Originally presented by Vyvyan Mackeson, the programme's launch team also included a number of former Southern TV presenters and reporters including sports presenter Mike Field (who presented the programme's predecessor, Scene South East), Mike Fuller, Arnie Wilson and weatherman Ron Lobeck.

 Mackeson left Coast to Coast after several months and was replaced by former BBC News reporter Mike Debens as main anchor.
 Debens went on to become the programme's longest serving main presenter, partnered on-screen by a number of co-anchors including Merrill Harries, Mike Fuller, Cheryl Armitage, Anna Maria Ashe and Liz Wickham.

 Other key reporters and presenters on the Coast to Coast team in the South East included Cathy Alexander, Jackie Bird, Paul Davies, Anne Dawson and Kerry Swain.

-The Maidstone news team covered a number of major news stories during the programme's eleven years on air including the sinking of the Herald of Free Enterprise, the construction of the Channel Tunnel, the IRA bombings of the Brighton Grand Hotel & the Royal Marines base in Deal, and the Great Storm of 1987.
+The Maidstone news team covered a number of major news stories during the programme's 11 years on air including the sinking of the Herald of Free Enterprise, the construction of the Channel Tunnel, the IRA bombings of the Brighton Grand Hotel and the Royal Marines base in Deal, and the Great Storm of 1987.
 The programme won the Royal Television Society Award for Britain's best regional news programme in 1983.

 The End of Coast to Coast

 On 16 October 1991, Television South learned it was to lose its ITV regional franchise for the South and South East of England to Meridian Broadcasting, signalling the end for Coast to Coast.

 The final editions of the programme were aired as an hour-long special on 31 December 1992.
-In the South, Fred Dinenage and Mai Davies presented a regular edition featuring the last part of a feature series looking back at the past eleven years of news coverage provided by TVS.
+In the South, Fred Dinenage and Mai Davies presented a regular edition featuring the last part of a feature series looking back at the past 11 years of news coverage provided by TVS.
 Meanwhile, in the South East, Mike Debens and Liz Wickham presented a more retrospective programme featuring an invited studio audience.

 The last South edition closed with a montage of presenters and reporters while the last South East edition closed with a live performance of the programme's signature tune by the Band of the Royal Marines in Deal, Kent.